houchengbin/OpenANE/README.md

 ## Usages
 python src/main.py --method abrw

+## Datasets
+Cora
+Refer to xxxxx for other datasets such as Citeseer, PubMed, Facebook_Stanford and Facebook_MIT.

 ## Acknowledgement
 We start this project based on https://github.com/thunlp/OpenNE and thanks to their excellent project.